thezaidsheikh/TheWildOasis/README.md

-# The Wild Oasis 🌴
+# The Lux Healer 🌴

-The Wild Oasis is a React application that provides a comprehensive management system for bookings and cabins.
+The Lux Healer is a React application that provides a comprehensive management system for bookings and cabins.
 It allows users to manage their bookings, view available cabins, and access a dashboard for statistics.

 ## Installation Instructions